-Chapter 1: From “Boize” to “Emissary” (May 1993 – July 1993)

 - Harsh Reality

-In late March tensions between Steph and his business partner at the Purple Haze, Luis DeMonte, were as bad as they could possibly get.
+In late March tensions between Fania and his business partner at the Purple Haze, DeMonte, were as bad as they could possibly get.
 Although Luis was a fan of the gothic scene, he was doing little to help promote it.
-He rarely showed up at work, the few times that he did under heavy intoxication, and was financially ruining the venue.
-In the last week of March of 1998, Steph had had just about enough and he shut down the venue without notice, cutting his ties with Luis.
+He rarely showed up to work; the few times that he did he was usually under the influence of drugs.
+Luis’ drug habit was also financially ruining the venue.
+In the last week of March of 1998, Fania had had just about enough and he shut down the venue without notice, cutting his ties with Luis.
 A week later he reopened the Purple Haze as sole owner but this revival was short lived.
-By May [this month is more of a guess than an exact date] the venue had closed for good.
-In June the owners of the Velvet lounge took up the upper floor and it eventually reopened as Club Saphir, which became another hot spot for gothic bands and DJs throughout the early 2000’s.
+By May [this month is more of an estimate than an exact date] the venue had closed for good.
+In June, the owners of the Velvet lounge took up the upper floor and it eventually reopened as Club Saphir, which became another hot spot for gothic bands and DJs throughout the early 2000’s.

-Luis DeMonte ended up starting a new venue, Club Ezra, at 5116 Parc Avenue, the same location that was once Club Rage.
-Club Ezra opened in July/August of 1998 and though it had its occasional successful goth nights, it’s alcohol selection was poor and drugs became the main attraction.
-Club Ezra closed a little over a year after opening, in September/October of 2000, at which time Luis returned to Saint-Laurent Boulevard to open Club Redemption.
-Club Redemption became a junkie’s hot spot and in turn closed down in June of 2001, after Luis borrowed and withheld money from the performing DJs (all of whom ended up up quitting and going over to work for Club Saphir) and went on the lam hiding from drug dealers to whom he also owed money.
+Luis DeMonte ended up starting a new dance club, Club Ezra, at 5116 Park Avenue, the same location that once was Club Rage.
+Club Ezra opened in July of 1998 and though it had its occasional successful goth nights, it’s alcohol selection was poor and drugs quickly became the main attraction.
+Club Ezra closed a little over two years after opening, in September/October of 2000.
+Luis then returned to Saint-Laurent Boulevard to open Club Redemption, co-financed by Fania’s ex-girlfriend (and Luis’ new love interest) Maria Fatima Medina.
+Club Redemption immediately became a junkie’s hot spot and in turn closed down after less than a year, in June of 2001.
+The brief tenure was due to Luis and Maria borrowing and withholding money from the performing DJs (all of whom ended up up quitting and going over to work for Club Saphir), and the two went on the lam hiding from drug dealers, to whom they also owed money.

 -Complete Show Listing